 - It has accommodated multiple communities by ensuring each of them a monopoly of a specific means of livelihood.

 - Provided social security and social recognition to individuals.
-It is the individual’s caste that canalizes his choice in marriage, plays the roles of the state-club, the orphanage and the benefit society.
+It is the individual’s caste that canalizes his choice in marriage, plays the roles of the state-club, the orphanage and the benefits society.
 Besides, it also provides him with health insurance benefits.
 It even provides for his funeral.

-- It has handed over the knowledge and skills of the hereditary occupation of a caste from one generation to another, which has helped preservation of culture and ensured productivity.
+- It has handed over the knowledge and skills of the hereditary occupation of a caste from one generation to another, which has helped the preservation of culture and ensured productivity.

 - Caste plays a crucial role in the process of socialization by teaching individuals the culture and traditions, values and norms of their society.

 - It has also led to interdependent interaction between different castes, through jajmani relationships.
 Caste acted as a trade union and protected its members from the exploitation.

 - Promoted political stability, as Kshatriyas were generally protected from political competition, conflict and violence by the caste system.